Opening hours & Admission

 Children and young people (under 19) have free admission.

-We create community: The Kunsthalle Wien Online Art Talks
+We create community: Online Art Talks at Kunsthalle Wien

-A changing world requires new forms of communication and togetherness.
-For this reason, we decided to our launch online art talks for groups on the exhibition … of bread, wine, cars, security and peace.
-We believe that discussions and exchange about contemporary art can provide a lot of strength for our “new” everyday life – and help us to better understand the world we live in today.
+A changing world needs new forms of communication and togetherness.
+That’s why we offer online art talks on current exhibitions for groups.
+We believe that conversations and exchange about contemporary art in the current situation can be strengthening for everyday life – and a help to better understand today’s world.

-All you need for the art talk is a laptop, a computer, or a smartphone with a camera and audio function along with Internet access and the free video conferencing app Zoom.
+All you need for the art talk is a laptop, a computer or a smartphone with a camera, an audio function, internet connection as well as the free communication program Zoom.

-The art talks are free of charge, tailored to the needs of the interested participants, and can be booked from May 4, 2020 on in German and English (with native speakers).
-For dates and more information about the procedure, please write to: firstname.lastname@example.org.
+The art talks are free of charge, based on the needs of the participants and can be booked in German as well as in English.